8e7an/dotvim/NOTES.md

 When in view **vi** mode the Escape key goes to **ex** mode.
 Various commands including `i`, `a`, `o`, `O` will automatically go to **vi** (insert) mode after the command is executed.

-`<Ctrl>` means to hold down the Control key in combination with pressing the following key.
+`ctrl` means to hold down the Control key in combination with pressing the following key.

 `^` + means, in **ex** mode, to hold down alt/option and press the following character (eg. `^+g` means hold down alt/option and press `g`).